 Best Uses for Bleeding Hearts

 Bleeding hearts are an excellent choice for shady spots and create an informal, cottage-garden feel.
 These decorative plants put on quite a show in the late spring and early summer, so plant them where you will see them often.
-They reach both heights and widths of about 1 foot, allowing them to work well as border plants or along walkways.
+They reach both heights and widths of 2 to 3 feet, although some types are more compact, which allows them to work well as border plants or along shady walkways.

 Rabbits, deer and other common garden pests don't like bleeding hearts and will keep away from them, making them a smart choice in areas where grazing wildlife is an issue.
 It should be noted, however, that bleeding hearts are toxic.
 Don't plant them where pets or young children can access them.